kikemadrigal/freefall/readme.md

 ### Introduction

-Game born from the tests of the MSX Murcia programmers.
+Game born from the tests of the MSX Murcia programmers for the "[basic10 liner contest](https://gkanold.wixsite.com/homeputerium)".

+Gaming platform: MSX1

 The objective of the game is to reach the maximum level and catch as many smiley faces